iw-tom/policies/ISO-27001/disciplinary/readme.md

 ### Formal Stage

 If we get to this stage, you’ll be invited to a meeting.
-You can bring a companion from Infinity Works to the meeting if you want to.
+You can bring a companion from Opus Works to the meeting if you want to.
 Normally the meeting will be run by a manager who was not involved in the investigation.
 We call this person, the “Chairperson”.
-A HR representative from the Administration  Team or Board may also be present.

 If you or your companion can’t go to the meeting you need to let the Chairperson know why as soon as possible.
 If there is a good reason, we may rearrange it.
 On-going sickness absence may not be enough of a reason for you not to attend a meeting.
 If you don’t attend, the Chairperson can in some circumstances insist the meeting goes ahead and may make a decision in your absence.